Pyramid of Menkaure: Mortuary temple

-In the mortuary temple, the foundations and the inner core were made of limestone.
-The floors were begun with granite and granite facings were added to some of the walls.
-The foundations of the valley temple were made of stone.
+In the mortuary temple, the foundations and the inner core were made of limestone, resting on a platform of large blocks of local limestone.
+The floors were begun with granite and granite facings were added to some of the walls: the portico and outer offering room received a finished casing of red granite, while the entrance corridor, open court and northern corridor carried an unfinished casing of black granite.
 Both temples were finished with crude bricks.
-Reisner estimated that some of the blocks of local stone in the walls of the mortuary temple weighed as much as 220 tons.
-The heaviest granite ashlars imported from Aswan weighed more than 30 tons.
+Reisner estimated that some of the blocks of local stone in the walls of the mortuary temple weighed as much as 220 tons, while the heaviest granite ashlars imported from Aswan weighed more than 30 tons.